riecenaidoo/youtube-url-validator/documentation/specification/CLI_specifications.md

     >   ...

 ## Input

-The Program should display the input loop in the following ways.
+The program receives user input via the command line.
+It should communicate different states to the user, as they are inputting links, and once they've submitted them for validation.

 ### Input Command
 The input was a valid command: